-Investors always try to diversify their investments and lower their risk.
-They especially look for so-called safe haven investments that perform better when the rest of the market down.
+Maybe you need to diversify your investments and lower your risk.
+Perhaps you’re looking for a so-called safe haven investment to perform better when the rest of the market down.

 Table of contents [Hide]